yeldiRium/st3k101/README.md

 ## Project Structure

-The project is divided into different services, which can be found the identically named directories:
+The project is divided into different services, which can be found in the identically named directories:

 - frontend